Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Variables considered

-– Current and projected demand: agricultural, industrial, urban.
+• Current and projected demand: agricultural, industrial and urban.

-- Environmental: improved planning of water use and conservation.
+• Environmental: better planning of water use and conservation.

 Current challenges

-Water Risk Assessment is a strategic tool essential for anticipating, measuring, and managing water-related risks in a world increasingly exposed to scarcity and climate variability.
-Its application enables companies, governments, and communities to make better-informed decisions, reduce vulnerabilities, and strengthen resilience to water crises.
+A Water Risk Assessment is a strategic tool for anticipating, measuring and managing water-related risks in a world increasingly exposed to scarcity and climate variability, helping organisations make better-informed decisions and strengthen resilience.
+At Manglai we help companies measure their environmental footprint and assess their water and climate risks.
+Discover how Manglai can help you.

 Sertrans Logo